paul-duvall/100-days-of-code/log-r2.md

 Review:
 Learn:
 - Started new course on Wordpress, focusing on creating themes from scratch.
+Has covered setting up the initial files, incorporating css and js files, creating custom menus, using the post loop and adding custom body classes.

 Project:
 Thoughts: Wordpress course more in line with my needs - https://www.youtube.com/watch?v=oTRZYnYQlmo Hopefully this will move me towards being able to create a site from scratch and then transfer it into wordpress.